-I’d love to eat some burgers beneath the amazing pergola that Jamin and Ashley, of the Handmade Home blog, built for less than $500.
-It’s part of the backyard transformation that made their drab outdoor space fun and functional.
+Yum.
+Just imagine brunch on the amazing pergola that Jamin and Ashley, of the Handmade Home blog, built for less than $500.
+It was the finishing touch on their backyard, which they've been upgrading for awhile.

 Building a pergola isn’t the easiest project — but with enough planning and free labor from family and friends, it only took Jamin and Ashley about 14 hours to make theirs.

 Notice how some easier changes — paint color, shutters, planter, and trellis — have already given their home’s exterior a lift.
 With the pergola, Jamin and Ashley definitely have added a wow factor to their backyard.

 Jamin and Ashley break down all the supplies and steps for building a 10-by-10-foot pergola in their how-to tutorial.
 They really go into detail, and you won’t need to be super-experienced to do this project.

 - Buy posts and planks to fit the size pergola you’re planning to build.
 Select pine wood if you’re planning to paint it; western red cedar if you want the natural look (but be prepared to seal it.)